Mindera/Alicerce/Documentation/Network.md

 This protocol has the following associated types:

+* [`Resource`](#resource) - the remote resource representation, which acts as the stack's unit of work and provides any required capabilities, metadata and/or state (e.g. retries).
 * `Remote` - the remote payload's raw type, typically a byte buffer representation like `Data`.
 * `Request` - the underlying network client's request type, like `URLRequest` on a `URLSession`.
 * `Response` - the underlying network client's response type, like `URLResponse` on a `URLSession`.
-* `Error` - the underlying network client's error type, like `URLError` on a `URLSession`.
+* `FetchError` - the underlying network client's error type, like `URLError` on a `URLSession`.

-It provides a [`FetchResource`](#resource) typealias for the combined protocols `RetryableNetworkResource & EmptyExternalResource & ExternalErrorDecoderResource`, which define the set of capabilities required by the network stack to perform a network request (detailed below).

-It enforces a single function `fetch` that represents a network request, which as its name implies fetches a [`FetchResource`](#resource) and then calls a completion block with a result, which is either a successful value (wrapping the remote data and response objects) or a failed one (wrapping a network error).
+It enforces a single function `fetch` that represents a network request, which as its name implies fetches a `Resource` and then calls a completion block with a result, which is either a successful value (wrapping the remote data and response objects) or a failed one (wrapping a network error).

+It provides a default `fetchAndDecode` function implementation that builds upon `fetch` and requires an additional [`ModelDecoding`](#modeldecodingt-payload-metadata) instance to decode a network value upon a successful response into an arbitrary `T`.

 #### `URLSessionNetworkStack`